Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/index.md

 NOTE: When self-hosting everything can be configured using code API and extension methods available in the NServiceBus Azure related packages.
 In such a case it's not required to reference the hosting package in the project.
 Self-hosting is described later in this article.

-To integrate the NServiceBus generic host into the worker role entry point, create a new instance of `NServiceBusRoleEntrypoint` and call it's `Start` and `Stop` methods in the appropriate `RoleEntryPoint` override.
+To integrate the NServiceBus generic host into the worker role entry point, create an instance of `NServiceBusRoleEntrypoint` and call it's `Start` and `Stop` methods in the appropriate `RoleEntryPoint` override.

 snippet:HostingInWorkerRole